 Training for drivers and passenger assistants

-All drivers and passenger assistants will undergo training appropriate to the needs of the child or young person they are supporting.
-They will also carry an identity card which is renewed every three years and have up to date DBS checks.
+All drivers and passenger assistants will have training appropriate to the needs of the child or young person they are supporting.
+They will also carry an identity card which is renewed every 3 years and have up to date DBS checks.